annotons/genocrowd/README.md

 First, if running in production, make sure to change default password and secret keys in `./docker/genocrowd.ini` and `docker-compose.prod.yml`.

-Then build the Genocrowd container, and run all containers like this:
+Then run all containers like this (using the specific production docker-compose file):

 ```
-docker-compose build
 docker-compose -f docker-compose.prod.yml up -d
 ```